 “I work at a Sephora in a jcpenney location and if we get unused returns of products we do carry, they can go back out for resale.
 However, the amount of naked palettes I’ve had to throw in the dumpster because ONE single shadow had been swatched just once is so incredibly depressing.”

-- If you have bottled like shampoos, body wash, cleaning supplies, detergents etc. that weren’t used as much, you could also donate them.
+- If you have bottled products like shampoos, body wash, cleaning supplies, detergents etc. that weren’t used as much, you could also donate them.
 Not all thrift stores and homeless shelters usually accept beauty products.
 But you can call your local shelters and ask.

 - You can also sell them for money on websites like Poshmark.